Heading across the pond to attend an NFL in London game this Fall?

 – SW3 at one time was the most coveted Post Code to have.
 You could probably equate it to 90210.

 – An ‘E’ designates East London and is where you find the historic financial hub of London.
-Over the last few decades the financial area has shifted to Canary Wharf.
+Over the last few decades, the financial area has shifted to Canary Wharf, and it could be very likely that you see many people using these Apps zum Traden (Apps for trading) when they want to improve their own financial situation whilst socializing in and around this hub.
 Unless you are clubbing at night, you’ll most likely won’t venture to an ‘E’ unless you’re visiting St. Paul’s Cathedral, The Tower, and Tower Bridge.
 They’re all next near each other.
 It’s also the oldest part of London and is where cockney slang originated.

 – Aside from visiting The London Eye or Shakespeare’s Globe Theatre, you won’t have much need to go south of the River Thames.
 So, skip hotels there too.